 Heavy oils can clog hair follicles if they’re blended with dead skin cells and dirt.
 You can go back to using heavier oils for oiling your scalp as your skin gets drier in the fall and winter months.

 If your city’s weather is hot and humid, you’ll probably want to leave glycerin out of your routine.
-Glycerin draws water from the air into your hair, and it can cause your hair to swell if your city has high humidity.
+Glycerin draws water from the air into your hair, and it can cause your hair to swell if your climate has high humidity.

 If your climate is hot and dry, you’ll probably want to add glycerin to all your products because it can help combat dryness.